Kendall Jenner Stuns In Skimpy White Thong Bikini

 “For me, a lot of things are very special and very sacred, like my friends and relationships, and I personally think that bringing things into the public makes everything so much messier,” Kendall said.

-“I’m very young and right now I feel like relationships aren’t always super-certain and I don’t want to bring too much attention to something if you don’t really know long term [what it’s going to be],” Jenner added.
+“I’m very young and right now I feel like relationships aren’t always super-certain and I don’t want to bring too much attention to something if you don’t really know long term [what it’s going to be],” the Keeping Up with the Kardashians star added.

 Meanwhile, fans can see more of Kendall Jenner’s life by following the model on her social media accounts.